briceyokoyama/Notspotify/README.md

 ![](./readme/search.gif)

 The search feature allows users to explore the content on Notspotify.
 The database is queried with the input from the user.
 The ```Search``` component sends a request to the API which will fill the Redux store with all relevent information based on the users query.
 The component also determines which headings to render based on the results returned with the users query.
-The code snippet below shows how the search componenet is implemented:
+The code snippet below shows how the search component is implemented:
 ```javascript
 //search.jsx
 class Search extends React.Component {